Firefly042/ultimate-assistant-pycord/CONTRIBUTING.md

 This is a very small and casual project.
 Do your best to follow the established format if adding anything.
 The code is linted with pylint to the best of abilities.
 All contributions are welcome, even if it's a simple typo correction or clarification!
 Feature requests can be made in Issues with an appropriate tag, or brought to the [support server](https://discord.gg/VZYKBptWFJ).

-# Getting Credit
+## Getting Credit
-If you are not comfortable with github, simply ask the developer (@Firefly#7113) for proof via the support server or DM!
+If you are not comfortable with github, simply ask the developer (@Firefly#7113) for credit via the support server or DM!
 Be ready to provide proof of your work.

 If you are comfortable with github, you may submit a pull request with the 'credit request' label.
 The template will have a space to provide proof of your work.
 The steps to do this are: